Inglis Barracks: Early history

 Mill Hill Barracks, a set of red brick buildings designed by the architect Harry Bell Measures CBE MVO (1862–1940), was built in 1904 on the site of Bittacy farm.
 The site was roughly triangular in shape bounded by Partingdale Lane to the north, Frith Lane to the east and Bittacy Hill to the west.
 It was a short walk up the hill from Mill Hill East tube station.
 The rail service was originally built by the Edgware, Highgate and London Railway (EH&LR) and had been opened as Mill Hill by the Great Northern Railway (GNR).

 The barracks became the Regimental Depot for the Middlesex Regiment (Duke of Cambridge's Own) when they moved from the Hounslow Barracks following the opening of the barracks.
 Twenty-five years later, the barracks were renamed after Lieutenant-General Sir William Inglis, who had commanded the 57th (West Middlesex) Regiment of Foot during the Battle of Albuera, one of the bloodiest battles of the Peninsular War (1809–14), fought on 16 May 1811.

 All of the recruits for the Middlesex Regiment were processed through the Regimental Depot at Mill Hill during the First World War.
 The barracks ceased to be the home of the Middlesex Regiment when that regiment merged with three other regiments to form the Queen's Regiment at Howe Barracks in Canterbury in 1966.

 Second World War

 30 Command Workshop Royal Electrical and Mechanical Engineers moved onto the site in 1943 during the Second World War.

 Postwar

-On 31 October 1962, shortly after the occupation of the barracks by Home Postal & Courier Communications Depot RE, Mary, Princess Royal and Countess of Harewood, as the Controller Commandant Women's Royal Army Corps (WRAC) laid the foundation stone for extra barrack blocks to be built within the site to accommodate 12 Company, WRAC.
+On 31 October 1962, shortly after the occupation of the barracks by Home Postal Depot RE, Mary, Princess Royal and Countess of Harewood, as the Controller Commandant Women's Royal Army Corps (WRAC) laid the foundation stone for extra barrack blocks to be built within the site to accommodate 12 Company, WRAC.

 On 16 July 1982 Queen Elizabeth II visited the Depot (or the Postal & Courier Depot as it was then styled) as part of the RE (Postal & Courier Services) centenary celebrations.
 To mark the centenary Barnet Borough granted the Depot the Freedom of the Borough.